Skein & Garment Competition

 - To be eligible for special Shave ‘Em to Save ‘Em prizes, a copy of your Shave ‘Em to Save ‘Em passport (showing the stamp from the participating breeder who produced the fiber used in your entry) must be attached to the entry’s 3×5 card.

 - To be eligible for special Chesapeake Fibershed prizes, entries must use 100% fiber grown within the Chesapeake Fibershed, an area around Washington D.C and Baltimore Metro areas, including portions of the states of Maryland, Virginia, Delaware, Pennsylvania, and West Virginia (see www.chesapeakefibershed.com for boundaries).
 If dyed, it must use materials grown and/or foraged within the fibershed as well.
-The card must include the name of the fiber producer, name of the farm (if applicable), the name of the dyestuffs used and the city and state where the fiber and dye were obtained.
+The entry’s 3×5 card must include the name of the fiber producer, name of the farm (if applicable), the name of the dyestuffs used, and the city and state where the fiber and dye were obtained.
+For the Best of Chesapeake Fibershed – Garment prize, the entry must be a person-sized garment; miniature items, doll clothes, etc. are not eligible.

 - For all handspun skeins, a description of techniques used and its intended use must be included.